 The DIGIPD project evaluates modern digital technology measuring impairment of gait, voice and face movement with respect to more accurate diagnosis of symptoms (also outside clinics) and to prediction of disease progression.
 DIGIPD will disentangle the relationship of digital measures to established clinical questionnaires and to molecular biomarkers.
 Physicians can use the outcome of DIGIPD to adapt treatment.
 Moreover, pharmaceutical companies can use a grouping of patients with similar progression of the disease to increase the chances of clinical trials bringing new and better drugs to the market.

 Since DIGIPD heavily relies on Artificial Intelligence using personal data, the project will include an analysis of the legal situation, and it will involve patients via dedicated interviews.

-DIGIPD has a duration of three years and is expected to start in April 2021.
+DIGIPD started in May 2021 and has a duration of three years.
 The project is funded by the European network for personalized medicine, ERA PerMed, in the "Joint Transnational Call 2020".
 The German share of DIGIPD is funded by the Federal Ministry of Education and Research (BMBF).

 Partner institutions and PIs